Acts 22:22-29

 The gospel’s inclusion of the nations provokes hostility, yet God uses lawful means to preserve His servant.

-22 They listened to him until he said that; then they lifted up their voice and said, “Rid the earth of this fellow, for he isn’t fit to live!”
+22 The crowd listened to Paul until he made this statement.
+Then they lifted up their voices and shouted, “Rid the earth of him!
+He is not fit to live!”

-23 As they cried out, threw off their cloaks, and threw dust into the air,
+23 As they were shouting and throwing off their cloaks and tossing dust into the air,

 The gospel’s inclusion of the nations provokes hostility, yet God uses lawful means to preserve His servant.